-What Form Is Required?
+What Form Is Required for AOS Green Card?

 To adjust your status, you will need to file an I-485 Application to Register Permanent Resident or Adjust Status to the USCIS.
 Keep in mind that you need to do this, your sponsor is not responsible for this step.

 How Much Is The Adjustment of Status Fee?